ricardojoserf/MemorySnitcher/README.md

 ## TL;DR

-- I use dynamic API resolution to avoid functions to appear in the Import Address Table of the binary, but it requires at least the ntdll.dll library and the *NtReadVirtualMemory* function addresses.
+- Using dynamic API resolution to avoid functions to appear in the IAT still requires the ntdll.dll and *NtReadVirtualMemory* addresses.

-- Using a separate application which just prints these addresses might look suspicious.
+- A separate application which just prints these addresses looks suspicious.

-- The proposal is using an application with any vulnerability which leaks memory addresses (on purpose).
+- Using an application with any vulnerability which leaks memory addresses (on purpose) seems to go undetected.

 <br>